rancher/convoy/README.md

 * For Device Mapper, please make sure you keep _the latest backed-up snapshot_ for the same volume available to enable incremental backup mechanism, since Convoy need it to calculate the differences between snapshots.

 #### Backup a Snapshot
-We can backup a snapshot to S3 object store or an NFS mount:
+For Device Mapper and VFS, We can backup a snapshot to S3 object store or an NFS mount:
 ```
 sudo convoy backup create snap1vol1 --dest s3://backup-bucket@us-west-2/
 ```